 Researchers developed standardized drone protocol for tidal monitoring, filling the gap between ground-based measurements and satellite observations to improve wetland monitoring programs.

-Tidal wetland monitoring is critical for managing vulnerable coastal ecosystems.
-Monitoring programs typically combine small scale, ground-based measurements with large scale, satellite observations, though this approach misses important processes at intermediate scales or from discrete events such as storms.
+Tidal wetland monitoring is critical for managing these vulnerable coastal ecosystems.
+Monitoring programs typically combine small scale, ground-based measurements with large scale, satellite observations, though this approach can miss important processes at intermediate scales or from discrete events such as storms.
 Unmanned Aerial Systems (UAS), known as drones, offer opportunities to radically improve monitoring programs by providing high spatial resolution, coverage, and customization.
 While many reserves have experimented with drones, the lack of standardized protocol posed a barrier to implementing on a broader scale.
 This project developed the first regional, drone-based tidal wetland monitoring protocol for the reserve system to complement existing long-term biotic monitoring and habitat mapping.

 - To meet the need of monitoring program staff for large-scale data archiving, sharing, and reproducibility, the team created standardized operational protocol and methodology for data collection and analysis (Link)